diskoverdata/diskover-docs/source_files/path_translation.md

 ## Path Translation
 ___

 The path translation feature is designed to support heterogenous client environments like Windows, MacOS, and Linux.
 The path for each client to access or locate a file or directory will vary depending on client operation system.
-For example, Windows operating systems use the backslash slash `\` and Linux operating systems use a forward `/`.
+For example, Linux operating systems use the backslash slash `\` and Windows operating systems use a forward slash `/`.
 Path translation provides the capability to translate paths within Diskover to appropriate the client’s operating system.
 The following describes two mechanisms for translating paths within Diskover.

 ___
 ### Translating Paths Stored in Elasticsearch Index